-Staffing questionnaires and individual direct discussion confirmed that all staff felt supported and valued and welcomed the ready availability of senior colleagues for discussion on professional care and personal work issues.
-New members of staff agreed good levels of managerial contact and agreed the beneficial content of the induction programme.
+Staffing questionnaires and individual direct discussion confirmed that all staff, with one exception, felt supported and valued and welcomed the ready availability of senior colleagues for discussion on professional care and personal work issues.
+New members of staff indicated increased levels of managerial contact and agreed the beneficial content of the induction programme.
 The staffing supervision schedule evidenced duration and date of all sessions being recorded.
 Annual appraisal interviews are offered to all staff and focus on training and personal developmental programmes.